MakeSchool-Tutorials/Game-Of-Life-CocosStudio-Cpp/P5-Finish-GOL/content.md

 First we check if either the x-coordinate or y-coordinate of the touch is `< 0.0f` .
 If either of those are true, the touch is off the grid, so we return a null pointer.
 Next we figure out the row and column of the touch based on the cell heights and widths.
 If the row and column in question are valid `isValidIndex(row, col)` then we return the creature at that index in the `gridArray`, using `indexForRowColumn(row, col)`.
 Otherwise we return a null pointer again.

 This method uses two more uncoded methods, so let's make those.
 Fortunately, they're simple.

+> [action]
 Here's `isValidIndex(row, column)`.
 It should return true if the parameters passed for row and column are within the amount of rows and columns we have:
+>
 	bool Grid::isValidIndex(int row, int col)
 	{
 	    return (row >= 0 && row < ROWS) && (col >= 0 && col < COLUMNS);
 	}
+>
 Next, here's `indexForRowColumn(row, col)`.
 This takes a row and column as parameters, and returns the integer index for that `Creature` in our one-dimensional `gridArray` array.
+>
 	int Grid::indexForRowColumn(int row, int col)
 	{
 	    return row * COLUMNS + col;
 	}
+>
 Run your game and try tapping on the grid.

 You should see creatures coming to life and dying where you tap!

 Set Up HelloWorldScene
 ======================